Kayli/logspub/dev-csharp.md

     - supports import of .net assemblies from python and python modules from dotnet
     - you can use pandas and all sorts of other cool libraries
   - ironpython: microsoft abandoned it (and its sister project IronRuby) in late 2010

+## asp.net

+- for asp.net applications the default stack size is only 256k, comparing to 1mb for desktop app
+  - can be changed in the PE header

 ## useful tools